+socket.

-- Pop the plastic cap marked "Warning" out of the load plate. - Holding the CPU carefully above the socket, orient the CPU so that all keys and edges will fit the socket
+Holding the CPU carefully above the socket, orient the CPU so that all keys and edges will fit the

 Carefully lower the CPU straight down into the socket.
 Do not move the CPU horizontally, and do not rub the pins of the socket.
-This may damage the CPU or the socket.
+This may damage the CPU or the Open the load plate.
+IMPORTANT!